ehsanul/ehsanul.com/content/blog/brick.md

 curves](https://gieseanw.wordpress.com/2012/11/15/reeds-shepp-cars/) to get
 a better heuristic.
 This is a fast way to find a lower bound for distance.

-While this is likely to work better than distance, Rocket League's car driving physics are more complicated than the simple models used for Reeds-Shepp curves.
+While this is likely to work better than Euclidean distance, Rocket League's car driving physics are more complicated than the simple models used for Reeds-Shepp curves.
 For example, it is possible to drift at the expense of velocity, and the car's turning radius in Rocket League is dependent on its velocity.
 Furthermore, turning reduces a car's velocity.

 More importantly, these curves only cover basic ground driving.
 It will not handle jumping, aerials (flying through the air with boost), transitioning from